abcafr/github-actions-test/README.md

 ###### by Casper Frost

-This repository will contain a myriad of trial and error on how to do actions in GitHub.
+This repository will contain a myriad of trial and error on how to work with GitHub Actions.

 GitHub actions is the automation of software delivery workflows, as per GitHub documentation: